Ukraine war: US condemns 'brutal' Russian strikes on Ukraine

 The deadly violence across Ukraine included strikes on the cities of Lviv, Kharkiv, Dnipro and Zaporizhzhia.

-In Kyiv the areas hit included the Taras Shevchenko park, a university building, and a children's playground.
+In Kyiv the areas hit included the Taras Shevchenko park, a university building and a children's playground.

 Antonio Guterres described the strikes as "another unacceptable escalation of the war" for which civilians were paying the highest price.